What is paediatric Endoscopy?

 How is paediatric endoscopy done at the Hampshire Clinic ?

 I am an experienced Paediatric Endoscopist (diagnostic and thereapeutic) working in a Tertiary Paediatric Gastroenterology University Hospital Service and am the lead and trainer for paediatric endoscopy in Southampton.
-I have endoscoped all paediatric age ranges (premature babies to 18 years old teenagers)
+I am also the national Chair for the endoscopy working group BSPGHAN.
+I have endoscoped (diagnostic & interventional) all paediatric age ranges (premature babies to 18 years old teenagers)

 Biopsies taken at endoscopy need to be interpreted by experienced paediatric histopathologists and we use the services of Unilabs® (Independent Histopathologists based in London).
 Children biopsies require special expertise for interpretation.

 Your child will be our responsibility and care is offered by a very experienced paediatric team who ensure safe, satisfactory, comfortable and a pain free procedure.
-We have been doing paediatric endoscopies at The BMI Hampshire Clinic since 2007.
 We do NOT use sedation

 There is no overnight stay for the endoscopic procedures